-\paragraph{Our contributions.} We propose a variant of the min-max framework which allows the max-player to update $y$ in a ``greedy" manner (Section \ref{sec_framework}).
-This greedy restriction, motivated by the recent work of \cite{our_theory_paper}, models first-order maximization algorithms such as gradient ascent, popular in machine learning applications, which can make updates far from the current value of $y$ when run for multiple steps.
-Roughly speaking, from the current point $(x,y)$, our framework allows the max-player to update $y$ along {\em any} continuous path, along which the loss $f(x,\cdot)$ is nondecreasing.
+\paragraph{Our contributions.} We study a variant of the min-max framework which allows the max-player to update $y$ in a ``greedy" manner (Section \ref{sec_framework}).
+This greedy restriction models first-order maximization algorithms such as gradient ascent, popular in machine learning applications, which can make updates far from the current value of $y$ when run for multiple steps.
+Roughly, from the current point $(x,y)$, our framework allows the max-player to update $y$ along {\em any} continuous path, along which the loss $f(x,\cdot)$ is nondecreasing.

-Our main contribution is a new first-order algorithm (Algorithm \ref{alg:Informal}) that provably converges from any initial point to an approximate local equilibrium for this framework (Definition \ref{def_greedy_minmax}).
-In particular, for a $b$-bounded function $f$ with ${L}$-Lipschitz gradient, and $\epsilon \geq 0$, our algorithm requires $\mathrm{poly}(b,L, 1/\epsilon)$ gradient and function oracle calls to converge to an $\epsilon$-approximate local equilibrium (Theorem \ref{thm:GreedyMinimax-main}).
+Our main contribution is a new gradient-based algorithm (Algorithm \ref{alg:Informal}) that provably converges from any initial point to an approximate local equilibrium for this framework (Definition \ref{def_greedy_minmax}).
+Our approximate equilibrium definition depends on the choice of proposal distribution $Q_{x,y}$, parametrized by $(x,y)$, which the min-player uses to update its parameters at any given point $(x,y)$.
+In particular, for a $b$-bounded function $f$ with ${L}$-Lipschitz gradient, and $\epsilon \geq 0$, our algorithm requires $\mathrm{poly}(b,L, 1/\epsilon)$ gradient and function oracle calls to converge to an $(\epsilon, Q)$-approximate local equilibrium (Theorem \ref{thm:GreedyMinimax-main}).
 The number of oracle calls required by our algorithm is independent of the dimension $d$.
-First-order algorithms that converge in (almost) dimension independent number of iterations are required for practical machine-learning applications where the dimension $d,$ equal to the number of trainable parameters, can be very large.
+Gradient-based algorithms that converge in (almost) dimension independent number of iterations are required for machine-learning applications where the dimension $d,$ equal to the number of trainable parameters, can be very large.

-In the special case when $f$ is convex-concave and $\mathcal{X}, \mathcal{Y}$ are compact, we further show that our framework is equivalent to the (global) min-max framework (Appendix \ref{sec:convex_concave}).
-While we state our algorithm for unconstrained domains, we show how to extend it to loss functions with compact convex domains (Appendix \ref{sec:convex_concave}).
-In particular, when applied to compactly supported bilinear functions, our algorithm can be shown to converge to a point near the global min-max point (Appendix \ref{sec_compact_Simulatiuons}).
+The equilibrium point our algorithm converges to depends on the choice of proposal distribution $Q$.
+In the special case when $f(x,y)$ is strongly convex in $x$ and strongly concave in $y$, there is a choice of proposal distribution $Q$-- the (deterministic or stochastic) gradients with mean $-\nabla_x f$--for which our $(\eps, Q)$-equilibrium corresponds to an (approximate) global min-max point with duality gap roughly $O(\eps)$ (Theorem \ref{thm_strongly_convex} in the appendix).
+Our algorithm can find such a point in time that is polynomial in $\frac{1}{\eps}$ and independent of dimension (Corollary \ref{cor_runtime_strongly_convex}).
+This motivates using (stochastic) gradients for proposal distributions in more general settings as well, and, when training GANs we choose the proposal distribution to be the distribution of stochastic gradients.